CivicActions/ssp-toolkit/docs/controls/CM.md

 #### CivicActions Responsibility

-Configuration changes follow the CivicActions CCB process.
-The changes themselves are documented clearly within a Change Request (CR) ticket in the CivicActions (JIRA or Git) ticketing system.
-The CR ticket has an approval step built into the ticketing workflow that is required before the implementation phase.
-The CCB is responsible for reviewing the change and either approving (all members of the CCB must come to a consensus) or rejecting the proposal.
+Configuration changes follow the CivicActions sprint planning process.
+The changes themselves are documented within a JIRA ticket tracking system.
+The JIRA ticket has an approval step built into the ticketing workflow that is required before the implementation phase.
+The CCB (agile sprint planning process) is responsible for reviewing the change and either approving or rejecting the proposal.
 These workflow changes are captured within an audit log in the ticket, and are available to anyone viewing the ticket.